documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

 2. Select **“Reorder Pages”** under **“Page Tools”**.

     ![alt text](../images/document_modification/reorderpage.png)
-3. Select all the pages you want to remove.
+3. Select the page(s) you want to move.
-3. Drag and drop pages to change their position in the document.
+3. Drag and drop the selected page(s) to a new location.
     ![alt text](../images/document_modification/document_modification4.gif)

 ## Cleaning up OCR Text

 Need to clean up OCR gibberish?
-Edit the text that appears in DocumentCloud's text tab with the Edit Page Text option.
+Edit the text that appears in DocumentCloud's text tab with the **Edit Page Text** option.

 #### To Manually Edit OCR Text: